The Battle Is On!

 Resident Safety and Security

-We will build one village at a time.
-Each village will have 15 small homes (from 300 sq. ft. to 640 sq. ft. footprints) and a community center.
-Eash village includes permanent supportive housing rental units with home ownership options on one acre of land (the size of a football field) within San Angelo city limits with the following core features:
+We will build one community at a time.
+A community will have 14 small homes (from 320 sq. ft. to 760 sq. ft. footprints) and a community center.
+A community includes permanent supportive housing rental units with home ownership options on one acre of land (the size of a football field).
+Our hope is to purchase the land within San Angelo city limits but that may not be possible with all of the city’s zoning requirements and lack of available land.
+If we have to look further out into the county, we will try to locate land where we may still have access to city water and sewer services.
+A community will have the following core features:

 We will permanently house our most vulnerable, at-risk, and chronically homeless individuals and families already living in San Angelo.

-We will have residents shape how their housing is operated and managed through a democratic process.
+All residents will have a voice in shaping how the community is operated and managed through a democratic process.